By Juliet M. Getty, Ph.D.

 Colostrum is a superfood worth feeding to your horse

 All horses, even healthy ones, can benefit from this nutritious food.
 Bovine colostrum is safe to feed and may prevent health issues down the road.
-As a superfood, it is a natural source of nutritive factors that have a significant impact of on your horse’s recovery from a vast variety of ailments:
+As a superfood, it is a natural source of nutritive factors that have a significant impact on your horse’s recovery from a vast variety of ailments:

 Allergies.
 Immunoglobulins and lactoferrin are known to promote and balance natural immunity.
 In addition, when there is an improper response to normally harmless substances, the proline-rich polypeptide present in colostrum actually reduces the pain, inflammation and swelling known to occur during allergies and autoimmune diseases.